Jari Kurri: International play

 Jari Kurri looks on as the Finnish national team plays at the 2002 Winter Olympics.

 Kurri also had a lengthy international career for the Finnish national team.
 Kurri debuted during 1980 Winter Olympics when Finland played in the Olympic ice hockey tournament.
-Kurri scored two goals and an assist in his international debut.

-Since NHL players were unable to participate in the Winter Olympics and World Championships, Kurri's national team appearances were limited after he started his NHL career.
+Since NHL players were unable to participate in the Olympic Games and World Championships, Kurri's national team appearances were limited after he started his NHL career.
 Kurri was part of the Finnish national team during 1981 Canada Cup.
 Finland lost four games and had a 4–4 tie with the United States.
-Kurri had a disappointing performance, with only one assist in five games.

 After the Oilers were eliminated in the 1982 NHL playoffs, Kurri was able to join the Finnish national team in 1982 World Championships.
 The tournament was held in Finland.
 Kurri formed Finland's top line along with SM-liiga players Reijo Leppänen of TPS and Kari Jalonen of Kärpät.
 The lineup led the Finnish team in points and played well during the tournament but Finland was not able to advance to the medal round.
 Kurri was part of the Finnish team at the 1987 Canada Cup and the 1989 World Championships, but Finland was unable to gain success in those tournaments, ranking 6th of 6 and 5th of 8, in those respective tournaments.
 In 1991, Kurri represented Finland at the 1991 World Championships held again in Finland.
 Finland ranked 5th of 8 teams.
 Later that year, at the 1991 Canada Cup, Finland lost 3–7 to the United States in the semi-finals.
 At the 1994 World Championships, Kurri managed to get his first international medal when Finland earned silver after losing 1–2 in a shootout against Canada.

 At the 1998 Winter Olympics, Kurri faced Gretzky on ice for the last time, when Finland and Canada played for the Olympic bronze medal in Nagano.
 Finland was the underdog against Canada, but Finland won the game 3–2.
 Kurri scored the first goal of the game, which turned out to be his last goal for the Finnish national team.